7 Ways to Motivate Homeschoolers: Tips to Make Homeschooling Easier!

 Take a Break from Studies for Homeschool Motivation

-While discipline in study is a great thing, whipping our students with words, won’t bring about the desired outcome of loving learning.
+While discipline is a great thing, whipping our students with words, won’t bring about the desired outcome of loving learning.

 I remember crying over mathematics when I was young.
-I was an extremely motivated student, even with maths, but crying over the pages because I had to finish that concept and learn it that day gave me a bitter taste about maths in my mouth.
-It was only years later I realized math wasn’t so bad, but I spent many years doing everything I could to get out of it!
+I was an extremely motivated student, even with maths.
+However, I could have done with shorter and fewer math lessons.
+Crying over math pages left a bitter taste in my mouth which was hard to get over.
+It was only years later I realized math was not so bad, but I spent many years dreading it!

 Consider Switching Subjects for Homeschool Motivation

 If your homeschoolers are lacking homeschool motivation, it’s sometimes wise to ask yourself if your homeschooler really needs to do that particular subject.
 Sometimes they do actually have to do the subject if the subject is core like Maths, English or Bible Study.